With charming speckles of hazelnut flour, these chocolate hazelnut macarons are not only beautiful, but they’re also incredibly delicious!

 Instructions

-- Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.
-(TIP: For even air circulation, flip the baking sheets upside down.)
+- Preheat the oven to 300°F (150°C).
+Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.

 - To prepare dry ingredients, sift together hazelnut flour, almond flour and powdered sugar twice.
 Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don't have to replace it.
 Simply discard those chunky bits.

-- To make meringue, in a clean mixing bowl with a whisk attachment, beat the egg whites on medium low speed until foamy.
-(I set it to speed 2 or 4 on my KitchenAid stand mixer.)
+- To make meringue, in a clean mixing bowl with a whisk attachment, combine egg whites, granulated sugar, cream of tartar and salt and beat the mixture on medium speed until soft peaks form.
+(I set it to speed 4 on my KitchenAid stand mixer.
+It takes 30-40 minutes to whip the meringue, but it's well worth it for nice and full shells.)

 - Continue beating the egg whites on the same medium low speed until hard peaks form.
 Visual cues: Meringue should ball up inside the whisk, and when you lift the whisk, the meringue should hold a pointy end and have sharp ribs.